davenyen/BINF6111_PROJECT/README.md

 # Voineagu Pipeline

 Launches pipeline to parse CROP-Seq fastq data files into corresponding directories for each perturbation group and aligns reads in each group to the human genome.
-BigWig files are generated for visualisation in genome browsers
+BigWig files are generated for visualisation in genome browsers.

 # USER DOCUMENTATION